Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

-The length of time it takes to operate a pool pump is not only dependent on non-peak utility hours or time of the day; it also depends on the type of pump you use.
+The time it takes to operate a pool pump depends not only on non-peak utility hours or the time of the day, but also on the type of pump you use.

 Single, Dual, or Variable Speed Pool Pump

 If your pool pump is single-speed, I suggest upgrading to a dual-speed at the very least.
 Your turnover and efficiency will increase.
 In some states like Arizona and California, authorities ban the installation of new single-speed pool pumps despite their electricity-saving ability and efficiency.

 They are usually more expensive, but they’re an excellent long-term investment for your pool’s maintenance and efficiency.

 The more horsepower your pool pump has, the better it turns the water over, meaning you will need to use it less often and for shorter periods.
 However, the scale of your filter and the pipes in your filtration system play a significant role here.

 So make sure you use the correct size pump for your pool.
 For instance, a pump with too much power may take a toll on a small filter.
 In contrast, a one-horsepower pump would run slower if your machine requires a three-inch pipe (or can accommodate a three-horsepower pump).

 Furthermore, using a three-horsepower pool pump can be excessive if you have a small pool.
 It might waste resources and unnecessarily increase costs.
 Make sure you have a pump that isn’t too strong for your filtration system but powerful enough to turn over your pool’s volume at a sufficient speed to reach the needed GPM amount.